 Professional and volunteer organizations

 Clients may be involved in local business organizations that would be good for you to join for networking purposes.
 That goes for volunteer and community organizations as well.
-If you are looking to raise the visibility of your spa or massage practice, you may find opportunities for donating your services.
+If you are looking to raise your spa or massage practice visibility, you may find opportunities to donate your services.

 Your clients are the best resource on how to provide outstanding customer service and build your business.
 Don’t be afraid to ask questions and seek feedback to build a win-win relationship.